How to Layer Hair Products, A Step-by-Step GuideMarch 04, 2021

-We have the order in which to apply our skin-care products down to a science — it’s our hair products where things get a little confusing.
-Is it volumizing mousse, moisturizing serum then heat protectant?
-What if you want to use a hair oil?
+We have the order of our skincare routine memorized, but when it comes to the order in which we apply our hair products, we’ll admit that things can get a little confusing.
+Is it volumizing mousse followed by moisturizing serum and then a heat protectant?
+What if you want to use scalp oil?
 Aside from shampoo and conditioner, the rest of our hair-care routine post-shower looks more like a haphazard experiment than a routine.

-To get to the bottom of this hair mystery and help us achieve the flawless style that we leave the salon with, Jill Engelsen, senior hairstylist at Butterfly Studio Salon and a L’Oréal Professionnel Artist, shared the correct order to apply your hair-care products, ahead.
+To get to the bottom of this hair mystery and help us achieve the flawless style that we leave the salon with, Jill Engelsen, senior hairstylist at Butterfly Studio Salon and a L’Oréal Professionnel artist, shared the correct order to apply hair-care products, ahead.

 The Right Order to Apply Hair Products

-Assuming that you’re starting your hair-care routine right out of the shower with wet, freshly washed hair, the first step is to detangle and brush it out.
-Engelsen likes the L’Oréal Professionnel Vitamino Color A-OX 10 In 1 Leave-In Spray if you have color-treated hair.
-“This keeps your hair in it's optimal condition and acts as a primer for the other products.”
+We’re assuming that your hair-care routine starts when you get out of the shower with wet, freshly washed hair.
+The first step is to detangle and brush it out.
+We love the Garnier Fructis Pure Clean Detangler.
+“This keeps your hair in its optimal condition and acts as a primer for the other products,” says Engelsen.
 Just keep your detangler on the middle to ends of your hair to ensure it doesn't leave your scalp looking greasy.

-Next up is your structure product to add some body and life back into your strands.
-Not only does a volume mousse or spray add, well, volume to your hair, but it also helps your style hold by adding some grit into your otherwise silky, smooth strands.
-Try the Matrix Total Results High Amplify Foam Volumizer Mousse.
-Volumizers should be concentrated on the roots and mid-lengths of your hair — not so much the ends.
+Next up is to add some body and life back to your hair.
+Not only does a volume mousse or spray add — you guessed it — volume to your hair, but it also helps hold your style in place.
+Try Carol's Daughter Coco Crème Curl Perfecting Mist; it helps to volumize while providing a spritz of moisture.
+Tip: Make sure to keep mousse or spray on the roots and mid-lengths of your hair — not so much the ends.

 Hair Texture and Type Doesn’t Change the Order